AtlasOfLivingAustralia/logger-service/README.md

 # Installation

 The logger service is deployed using Ansible.
-Scripts reside in the ala-install repository: ansible/logger-standalone.yml and ansible/roles/logger-service.
+Scripts reside in the [ala-install](https://github.com/AtlasOfLivingAustralia/ala-install) repository: ansible/logger-standalone.yml and ansible/roles/logger-service.
+For testing, there is a vagrant inventory in ansible/inventories/vagrant/logger-service-vagrant

 # Database setup